Brendan Donovan Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 23rd in the league.
+- The Pirates pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates' 4.46 team ERA ranks 13th among all league pitching staffs.
+- The Pirates have the 13th-ranked team ERA among all league pitching staffs (4.33).

-- The Pirates rank 17th in baseball in home runs allowed (17 total, 1.2 per game).
+- The Pirates rank 14th in baseball in home runs given up (17 total, 1.1 per game).

-- Contreras (1-1) makes the start for the Pirates, his third of the season.
+- Keller makes the start for the Pirates, his fourth of the season.
+He is 1-0 with a 3.57 ERA and 22 strikeouts through 17 2/3 innings pitched.

-- In his last time out on Monday, the righty threw 3 1/3 innings against the Houston Astros, giving up seven earned runs while surrendering nine hits.
+- In his last time out on Tuesday, the righty tossed six innings against the Houston Astros, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.